LogoCustom Linear Actuator

 Alias merge handled here

-The phrases 1 inch stroke linear actuator and 100mm stroke micro linear actuator are explicitly answered on the canonical short-stroke URL.
+The phrases 12mm stroke actuator, 1 inch stroke linear actuator and 100mm stroke micro linear actuator are explicitly answered on the canonical short-stroke URL.
 There is no separate competing route.

 25.4 mm